randxie/randxie.github.io/_posts/2022-12-11-cheap-and-stable-to-run-dl-workload.md

 ## Solution for adhoc GPU training

-As I keep climbing the job laddar and my baby arrives, I don't have the luxury to run DL training 7-24.
+As I keep climbing the career laddar and my baby arrives, I don't have the luxury to run DL training 7-24.
 But I still want to spend 2 hours per day to explore latest DL research.
-And the same time, my GPUs are quite outdated, and I don't have the time to upgrade them (as it also involves upgrading the motherboard).
+At the same time, my GPUs are quite outdated, and I don't have the time to upgrade them, as it also involves upgrading the motherboard and power supply.
 To satisfy my adhoc DL training need, I have explored multiple solutions, including:

-* Colab membership (gives you a T4 for 50 hours or A100 for 10 hours.)
+* Colab Pro membership (gives you a T4 for 50+ hours or A100 for 10+ hours.)
 * Small GPU rental providers like Lambda GPU cloud or Vast.ai.
 * GCP DLVM solution